 Launched in 2011.
 Layers are updated as new versions of data become available.

 Science data © Manaaki Whenua.
 Creative Commons Attribution 3.0 NZ License.

 The sites linked to from this website have their own copyright/licence terms and conditions, and users should familiarise themselves with those terms and conditions.

 Our Environment is an interactive, free service that provides you with information about New Zealand's natural environment.

-It connects you with Landcare Research's maps and data about land resources, land cover, landscapes, ecosystems, and habitats.
+It connects you with Manaaki Whenua's maps and data about land resources, land cover, landscapes, ecosystems, and habitats.
 It complements the sister site, S-Map Online, by providing useful context data for understanding soils.